To breastfeed or not to breastfeed?

 4. Breast milk poo is completely inoffensive so ideal for daddy to do all the nappy changing while you recover and rest.

 5. Breast milk is free, always available, at the correct temperature, it involves no preparation or sterilizing and you won’t run out if you are out for the day.

 And for the baby:

 it’s perfectly created for baby

 it comes from mummy

-However, as I see them quite early, breastfeeding is still a learning curve for most of the mums and it takes time to feel it right.
+However, as I see my clients in the first week or two, breastfeeding is still a learning curve for most mums and it takes time to feel it right.